h5n1xp/Omega/README.md

 For ease, I have included a boot disk image called raw2.adf

-Once the emualtor is running, hit F2 to "insert" the adf image into DF0: the emulator will now boot the disk.
-This is as far as we get righ now, as AmigaOS will open an intution screen (Yay, the OS works!!) and claim the disk is unreadable.
+Once the emulator is running, hit F2 to "insert" the adf image into DF0: the emulator will now boot the disk.
+Currently the emulator is able to boot to Workbench 1.3

 Background.